-The Moray Coast is a truly varied coastline and was named by National Geographic as one of the most beautiful and unspoilt coastlines in the world.
-If your idea of a relaxing holiday is a leisurely day enjoying the beautiful scenery, sandy beaches and unique rock formations then we can help you with great itineraries.
-Visit the Harbour towns of Buckie, Burghead and Cullen for examples of fishing villages, ice houses and try the famous Cullen Skink.
+The Moray Coast is a genuinely varied coastline and was named by National Geographic as one of the world’s most beautiful and unspoilt coastlines.
+If your idea of a relaxing holiday is a leisurely day enjoying the beautiful scenery, sandy beaches and unique rock formations, then we can help you with great itineraries.
+Visit the Harbour towns of Buckie, Burghead and Cullen for examples of fishing villages and ice houses and try the famous Cullen Skink.
 Pop into local Findhorn for fabulous views and food.
 Go out Dolphin watching from Findhorn, Lossiemouth or Nairn and get a different view of the harbours.
 You can spend days exploring some of our unique harbours and beaches.

-With over 60 Highland Games taking place throughout the Summer many visitors will be planning on attending one of these Games.
-When asked which is the best Highland Games that is a hard question to answer as they are all unique and the Clan influence may be different for each visitor.
+With over 60 Highland Games taking place throughout the Summer, many visitors will be planning to attend one of these.
+When asked which is the best Highland Games, that is a tricky question to answer as they are all unique, and the Clan influence may differ for each visitor.

-This is because the Scottish Highland games is a historical-cultural festival that has taken place every summer for hundreds of years.
+This is because the Scottish Highland games are a historical-cultural festival that has occurred every summer for hundreds of years.
 The Games are a chance for each local district to continue the tradition of hosting an exciting, vibrant celebration of Scottish culture.

-If you are planning to visit Scotland this summer, then you may wish to consider stopping off at a local Highland Games during your visit.
-We have collected some local Highland Games weekend events which boast some of the best showcases of historical Highland Bagpiping, Highland Dancing and of course the athletically challenging Highland Games themselves.
+If you plan to visit Scotland this summer, you may wish to consider stopping off at a local Highland Games.
+We have collected some local Highland Games weekend events which boast some of the best showcases of historical Highland Bagpiping, Highland Dancing and, of course, the athletically challenging Highland Games themselves.

-The Highland Games is a large Scottish cultural event that takes place annually across the country throughout the year.
-These events host the Highland Games competitions in which prestigious athletes will compete for grand prizes.
+The Highland Games is a significant Scottish cultural event that occurs annually across the country.
+These events host the Highland Games competitions in which prestigious athletes compete for grand prizes.

-The Games themselves will take place on one day and some of the gruelling challenges include the Caber Toss (a caber is a 6 meter and 80kg wooden log), the Stone Put, the Scottish Hammer Throw, the Weight over Bar.
-Each Games will host local and international athletes each year as they make their annual tour of Scotland competing all over the historical Highland Games.
+The Games will take place on one day, and some gruelling challenges include the Caber Toss (a caber is a 6 meter and 80kg wooden log), the Stone Put, the Scottish Hammer Throw, the Weight over Bar.
+Each Games will host local and international athletes as they make their annual tour of Scotland, competing all over the historical Highland Games.

 As the name suggests, the Highland Games festival has been traditionally based in the Highlands of Scotland.
-Locally to the Blervie House area, summer visitors can look forward to Highland Games events taking place in Forres, Tomintoul and Inverness and Nairn.
+Locally to the Blervie House area, summer visitors can look forward to Highland Games events in Forres, Tomintoul, Inverness, and Nairn.

-The Highland Games today are a celebration of Scottish culture including kilts, tartan, pipe bands and wonderful food and drink.
+The Highland Games today celebrate Scottish culture, including kilts, tartan, pipe bands and excellent food and drink.
 It is also a significant homecoming event for which residents living abroad will return home.
 Yet the Games are also an excellent occasion for first-time visitors to Scotland to enjoy.
 Expect to see local bars and restaurants booked up and open late for the weekend and take the time to enjoy the welcoming atmosphere.

-Homecoming is just one part of the traditions of the Highland Games which are being kept alive in Scotland today.
-Those participating, as well as spectating at the Games, are part of a practice that has been ongoing in Scotland for hundreds of years with the oldest Highland Games believed to be the Ceres Games in Fife in 1314.
+Homecoming is just one part of the traditions of the Highland Games, which are being kept alive in Scotland today.
+Those participating and spectating at the Games are part of a practice that has been ongoing in Scotland for hundreds of years, with the oldest Highland Games believed to be the Ceres Games in Fife in 1314.

-Yet the Highland Games began historically as a congregation of local clans in the area and the punishing tasks in the competition were the means of selecting the most skilled and strongest men to fight for the Clan Chief.
+Yet the Highland Games began historically as a congregation of local clans in the area.
+The punishing tasks in the competition were the means of selecting the most skilled and vigorous men to fight for the Clan Chief.

-However, the sharing of music and dance was also greatly important to the event and would bring the Clan notoriety.
-Looking back at the history of Highland Games, the events rose in popularity after the fall of the Jacobite uprisings in the 1700s when the practices of Highland life- tartan, kilts, traditional music and dance – were outlawed in the Scottish Highlands.
-This caused the Games to become very popular when the laws were relaxed over time as a means of maintaining and protecting these traditions.
+However, sharing music and dance was also greatly important to the event and would bring the Clan notoriety.
+Looking back at the history of Highland Games, the events rose in popularity after the fall of the Jacobite uprisings in the 1700s, when the practices of Highland life- tartan, kilts, traditional music and dance – were outlawed in the Scottish Highlands.
+This caused the Games to become very popular when the laws were relaxed over time to maintain and protect these traditions.

-Of course, the Highland Games also provide an opportunity for those in the area to visit local sites.
+Of course, the Highland Games also allow those in the area to visit local sites.
 For example, the Forres Games takes place a twenty-minute walk away from both the historical Nelson’s Tower and the Forres Town Museum.
-Those visiting the Nairn Games should not miss out on the nationally acclaimed beautiful beach and harbour area which provides a lovely seaside setting for a Scottish day trip.
+Those visiting the Nairn Games should not miss out on the nationally acclaimed beautiful beach and harbour area, which provides a lovely seaside setting for a Scottish day trip.

 The towns of Keith, Banff and Elgin are also noteworthy as they are situated in scenic Scottish whisky country and are surrounded by beautiful landscapes with many local sites of interest.

-So I hope our guide H is for Harbours and Highland Games helps you plan a truly Highland visit.
+So I hope our guide H is for Harbours, Highland Aviation, and Highland Games helps you plan a genuinely Highland visit.